Centinel AnalyticaCentinel Analytica

 Centinel validates each request before it reaches your application.
 Suspicious requests are blocked or redirected to a verification page.
 The client script helps distinguish legitimate users from bots.

-To successfully deploy the project, make sure you have set your environment variables in the NextJS project settings.
+Make sure you have your environment variables set in your Next.js project settings.